ahsparrow/bellfinder/README.txt

 details of any visits.

 Bell Finder uses the Dove data file from the Central Council of Church Bellringers (CCCBR).
-The file (app/src/main/assets/dove.txt) is a modified version of the CCCBR's original with the addition of an integer tower identification key and the removal some unused fields.
+The file (bellfinder/src/main/assets/dove.txt) is a modified version of the CCCBR's original with the removal some unused fields.
 The file is distributed under a Creative Commons license (see below.)

 The tower map is rendered using the osmdroid library, see